 Australia International Student Statistics

-More than 350,000 foreign students are studying in Australia, as of 2022 statistics— of which 201,052 are enrolled in higher education only.
-Australia is known for being a country of opportunities especially for international students, with a great lifestyle and some of the most prestigious universities in the world.
+As of December 2022, more than 600,000 international students are studying in Australia — of which 361,247 are enrolled only in higher education institutions.
+Australia is known for being a country of opportunities, especially for international students, offering a great lifestyle and some of the most prestigious universities in the world.

 Quick Summary:

-- The majority of international students studying in Australia come from China with 104,334 students.
+- The majority of international students studying in Australia come from China, with 156,217 students.

 - With 26,590 international students, RMIT University is the most popular university among foreign students.

-- The majority of international students (48%) are enrolled in master’s programs in Australian universities.
+- The majority of international students (213,748) are enrolled in undergraduate programs.

 Historical International Student Statistics in Australia

-- The number of enrollments illustrated in the table below can be higher than the total number of international students since one student can enroll in more than one course within the same year.
+- The number of enrollments illustrated in the table below can be higher than that of international students since one student can enroll in more than one course within the same year.

 - Higher education makes up most of all international student enrollment in Australia in all enrollment history.

-- The highest point of international student enrollment in Australia occurred in 2019, with 756,610 students in total.
+- The highest point of international student enrollment in Australia occurred in December 2019, with 756,713 students.

 Year | Total International Students | Total Enrollments | Only Higher Education Enrollments |